 - Food Innovation in Practice

-- Module relating to Food Business
+- Food Business and Research Development

 Practical learning in real-world environments is the perfect way to consolidate your skills.
 In Year Three, you will undertake a placement in a food and drink company.

 The course will give you the scientific knowledge and skills to solve real problems associated with the many facets of the food system and will offer you opportunities to gain graduate employment both in the UK and abroad in roles such as a Food Scientist, a Food Production and Processing Technologist, a New Product Development Technologist, a Food Analyst, a Food Microbiologist or a Sensory Technologist or Analyst.
 Additionally, you could work in government and other organisations such as charities, enter the teaching profession on completion of a Postgraduate Certificate in Education (PGCE), or further your studies at postgraduate level (MSc/MPhil/PhD).

 Scottish Higher: Standard - BBBC, Minimum - BCCC